 Few things are as terrifying or life-altering as getting into a car accident.
 In the state of Alabama, one out of every three drivers will be involved in an accident that results in injuries or death over the course of their life.
 If you get into an accident with a driver who doesn't have insurance or who is inadequately insured, your chances of getting compensated are slim if your policy doesn't include UM/UIM coverage.

-If you get into a car wreck, reach out to the Mike Bell Accident & Injury Lawyers in Birmingham to discuss your uninsured or underinsured accident case at 205-666-6000.
+If you get into a car wreck, reach out to the Birmingham uninsured motorist accident attorneys at Mike Bell Accident & Injury Lawyers in Birmingham to discuss your uninsured or underinsured accident case at 205-666-6000.
 Alternatively, you can also submit the form on our website.
 We offer a free consultation.
 We also work on a contingency basis, which means that you only need to pay us if we successfully help you recover money in your case.